-Six years ago Shattell decided to make make their own chocolate, because the team were all chocolate lovers, and in Perú they didn’t have any real bean to bar chocolate.
+Over ten years ago Shattell decided to make their own chocolate, because the team were all chocolate lovers, and in Peru they didn’t have any real bean to bar chocolate.
 They used to bring chocolate home from their trips to other countries to keep a steady supply.

 What mission have you set yourselves for making chocolate?

 To allow people all over the world to enjoy my chocolates, as well as of course improving the lifestyle of the cacao farmers in Peru.
 Buying the cacao as we do and because we work so closely with the farmers, we pay between 50 to 100% more for selecting the finest beans for my chocolates.